Accession of Moldova to the European Union: Candidacy

 On 22 June 2023, EU Neighbourhood and Enlargement Commissioner Olivér Várhelyi provided an oral update on Moldova's progress toward the reforms.

 On 13 September 2023, during the State of the European Union Address, President of the European Commission, Ursula von der Leyen stated that the future of Moldova is "in our Union".

 In its June 2024 EU enlargement report, the European Commission expressed concern over the dismissal of Octavian Armașu as governor of National Bank of Moldova as a risk to good governance and central bank independence in Moldova.
 His dismissal was likewise scrutinised by the International Monetary Fund.

 On 20 October 2024, Moldova narrowly voted to amend its constitution to include the aim of becoming a European Union member state in the 2024 Moldovan European Union membership constitutional referendum.

 On 28 September 2025, the pro-European Party of Action and Solidarity retained power in the parliamentary election.
 This was welcomed by President von der Leyen as a vote for "Europe.
 Democracy.
 Freedom".

+On 11 July 2026, the new designated prime minister, Vasile Tofan, stated that the goal of his cabinet would be to sign an agreement on EU accession by the end of 2028.

 Negotiations

 The 2023 enlargement package report was released by the European Commission on 8 November 2023, including updates on Moldova's acquis alignment and a recommendation for the Council to open accession negotiations.

 On 14 December 2023, the European Council decided to open accession negotiations with Moldova.
 On 21 June 2024, the European Union agreed to start membership negotiations with Ukraine.
 Accession negotiations officially opened on 25 June 2024, at the same time as those with Ukraine.
 Accession negotiations on the first cluster, Fundamentals, were expected to be officially opened in April 2025.

-The screening process was completed on 22 September 2025 though no chapters have been opened thus far.